shadmazumder/SwiftBasic/Property.md

 Property can be categorised as
 + `instance property`, property of an instance of a type.
 + `type property`, property of a type itself.
 One copy for all the instances of that type.
-Need to have a default value for stored property as type itself does not have a initializer.
+Need to have a default value for stored property as, type itself does not have a initializer.

 Both `instance property` and `type property` have two types:
 - `Stored property`, Only provided by `class` and `struct`.
 Can be variable(`var`) or constant(`let`) store property.